WJTA: History

 Founder Tom Deitering was inspired by listening to EWTN's shortwave station WEWN.
 He at first thought about purchasing a station of his own but the price was astronomical.
 After hearing of new frequency availabilities opening up between the non-commercial frequencies of 88.1 and 91.9 (after analog television transmissions were scheduled to end in February 2009) Deitering applied for a frequency in October 2007 and was granted the 88.9 frequency in September 2009.
 Afterwards Mr. and Mrs Deitering began a speaking tour of local Catholic parishes within the Toledo diocese asking for donations to help with starting up the new station.
 In June 2010 a tower was purchased and erected, and on-air testing began.

 WJTA (while in its construction permit status) aired test transmissions for several hours daily to adjust its transmitter which began on June 9 through July, and is now airing Catholic programming 24/7 since its official sign-on which took place on July 26, 2010.
 Upon its official inaugural sign-on, WJTA began local Catholic programming in addition to national programming from EWTN Radio.
 Its signal also reaches into neighboring Findlay to the east and the northern portion of the Lima area to the south on a standard FM car radio.
-WJTA is also known to be received in the communities of Delphos, Bluffton, Beaverdam, Paulding, Defiance and Napoleon while its Findlay FM translator (booster station W204CU) can be heard north of Bluffton in the Cory-Rawson area, neighboring Arlington, Mount Blanchard, Benton Ridge, North Baltimore and Vanlue.
+WJTA is also known to be received in the communities of Delphos, Bluffton, Beaverdam, Paulding, Defiance and Napoleon while its Findlay FM translator (booster station W204CU) was heard north of Bluffton in the Cory-Rawson area, neighboring Arlington, Mount Blanchard, Benton Ridge, North Baltimore and Vanlue.

 Its simulcast sister 94.9 WOHA (with its stronger 3,000-watt signal) now serves the greater Limaland area including the community of Carey, the location of the Basilica and National Shrine of Our Lady of Consolation.

-A kick-off dinner for WTJA took place on August 1, 2010 at the Ottawa Knights of Columbus Hall.
+A kick-off dinner for WTJA took place on August 1, 2010, at the Ottawa Knights of Columbus Hall.
 Toledo Bishop Leonard Blair among other guests introduced local and area listeners to the new station.
 WJTA's first website commenced streaming in early 2011, and they upgraded their domain in 2017.

 WJTA's coverage area also complements the signals of WVSG 820 AM in Columbus as "St. Gabriel Radio" in addition to WNOC 89.7 FM licensed to Bowling Green serving the Toledo area and WHRQ 88.1 in Sandusky serving the north-coast area as "Annunciation Radio" which also carry nearly all of the EWTN Radio schedule in their respective areas and frequencies and can be easily accessed by a car radio in northwestern and north central Ohio.